dingleton/python_tutorials/README.md

 name_main_1.py + _2.py & _3.py.
 These test for the value of __name__ when the code run as the main program or included in a module.
 Name_main_1.py should be run as a program which imports name_main_2.py & name_main_3.py.
 The latter two can be run as (main) programs individually.

 generators1_CS.py & generators2_CS.py.
-These define and run Python generarators alongside the equivalent code that uses functions
+These define and run Python generarators alongside the equivalent code that uses functions.

+classes_1CS.py, classes2_CS.py. classes3_CS.py have code to define/experiement with Classes include : defining class methods, class attibutes, useing classes as alternate constructors, subclasses & inheritance